Xiobe/EssentialSkills/01-git/git.md

 # Version Control Systems
 ## All is Code
 An important part of a computer system is its configuration and its applications.
-Applications are compiled from source files and read configuration files.
+Applications are compiled from source files and read out their configuration files.
 Over time these file tend to change because we want to use the computer system in a different way.

 ## Centralized vs Decentralized Versioning
 Git is decentralized versioning system.
 The difference with a centralized versioning system is thus that you have a copy of the complete repository on your system.